gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 In this workshop we will see how we can use [Apache Airflow](http://airflow.apache.org) 3.x to schedule a Spark Job.
 We will also use the same Airflow job to upload the data from a local folder to S3.

+## What you will learn

+- How to author an Apache Airflow 3.x DAG to orchestrate a multi-step pipeline
+- How to use the `SparkSubmitOperator` to trigger a Spark job from Airflow
+- How to use the `S3FileTransformOperator` (or equivalent) to upload data to MinIO from within a DAG
+- How to schedule a DAG and monitor its execution in the Airflow UI
+- How Airflow integrates with Spark and S3-compatible object storage

+## Prerequisites

+- The **Data Platform** described [here](../01-environment) is running and accessible
+- Workshop 5 ([Creating and running a self-contained Spark Application](../05-spark-application)) completed — the `prep_refined.py` Spark script is reused here
+- Airport and flight data available in MinIO (instructions provided if needed)

 ## Create the S3 bucket, if not available

 Create the flight bucket using the `mc mb` command from a terminal window